 1. Make communication a must.

-Clear communication between managers and employees is a must for any high-performance culture.
+Clear two-way communication between managers and employees is a must for any high-performance culture.
 When expectations are clearly articulated, employees can more readily meet goals at the individual, team, and organizational level.
 Similarly, when managers understand an employee’s career and development goals, they can better coach employees and help them explore learning opportunities that align with their career aspirations.